lenneTech/cli-plugin-helper/README.md

 It contains

-- `commandSelector`: A menu maker for your commands
+- `showMenu`: A menu maker for your commands
 - `getConfig`: Extends the handling of the configuration, also for ~/.<CLI_BRAND>
 - `getDir`: Extension of path.join that can handle homedir (~) and automatic OS-specific separator conversion
 - `getInput`: Checks inputs (e.g. from parameters) and asks if they are not set